robang74/chatgpt-answered-prompts/emancipate-sw-libre-from-its-political-roots.md

 - [agreeable 33 question](data/agreeable-33-questions.txt) to submit as user input [USR] as per the peer-review prompt guidelines

+[!INFO]

+This document not just received a typo fixing but also a grammar review, as less impactuful as possible but still more relevant than few typos correction.
+Because of this the original version has been saved into the related github repository as per its versioning.
+Also here applies the principle that in any case the AI models are not totally predictable system and hence is better to have a automatic translate friendly English text rather then the original, for the human readers sake.

+[/INFO]

 I decided to go with this way instead of explain the AI agent HOW to reason becase the serendipity principle for which, in search of inspiration or discovery, it is better do not include constrains unless they are mandatory (also for the Occam's razor principle, if you prefer).

 > I think we have to reasoning about some things here.